 • If someone harasses you, don't be embarrassed.
 Loudly say, "Leave me alone!"
 If that doesn't work, hit the emergency device.

-• Watch who gets off with you.
+• Watch who gets off the bus at the same stop as you.
 If you feel uneasy, walk directly to a place where there are other people.

 • Let someone know where you will be working and when you anticipate returning home.
 Make sure your family and friends know the work number where you can be reached.
 Call when you reach your workstation and once again just before leaving to go home.

-• A portable cellular phone is highly recommended.
-They are effective in emergency situations to give instant access to emergency services.
+• A mobile phone is highly recommended.
+They are effective in emergency situations to get instant access to emergency services.

 • Carry a portable, battery-powered high decibel alarm device or a loud whistle.

-• Carry a small pocket flashlight in your purse or on a key ring, and try to park in well lighted areas and walk along lit walkways.
+• Carry a small pocket flashlight in your purse or on a key ring, and try to park in well-lit areas and walk along lit walkways.

 • Carry your keys in your hand when you are approaching the appropriate doors, keeping them readily available.
 Make sure locked doors close and lock behind you.

 • Keep your workstation or office locked after hours.

 • When returning to your vehicle, watch for suspicious people nearby and have your keys in your hand.
 Check the interior of your vehicle before getting in.

 • Install a vehicle alarm or mechanical lock for the steering wheel or ignition.